dmgcodevil/coding-assessments/README.md

 **ALL THE SOLUTIONS WERE APPROVED BY COMPANIES TEAMS.
 100% VERIFIED, ORGANIC**

+## Feedbacks

+* We liked your code.
+When do you have a 4hr block for an "on-site?
+* Thanks again for submitting the code sample.
+I had a chance to review it with the team we were impressed, nice work!
+* Thank you for your Challenge submission!
+After reviewing your solution internally, we were quite impressed.

 ## List of companies
 *  [Citrine.io](https://citrine.io/):
     * Write an e-mail to our CTO to convince him that implementing a CI/CD workﬂow would be a worthy investmen